team-for-awesome/make-a-difference-now/README.md

     - Don't jump to conclusions and get to know a person instead
     - Focus on what we have in common not on the differences
     - Try to start each interaction with a blank slate
-- Acting kind towards other people
+- I will act kind towards other people
     - Ask people if they need help
     - Smile sincerely
     - Make eye contact with shop assistants and take the time to say thank you